top of page

 A spiritual being was in front of the donkey, blocking the way.

-The donkey wouldn't move, so Balaam beat the donkey.
+The donkey wouldn't move, so Balaam beat it.

-That's when the donkey turned his head and asked Balaam, "What have I done that you beat me?"
+At that moment, the donkey turned its head and asked Balaam, "What have I done to deserve your beating?"

 Stephen